-I have been a Maltese breeder for over 25 years.I am a breeder who believes it is vital for a client to be fully educated about vaccine concerns in order to make healthy and safe decisions concerning their new pet.My clients are aware of the dangers of yearly vaccines and have chosen veterinarians that have updated their protocol or who are willing to listen to their clients requests.
-SCROLL DOWN TO VIEW VIDEOS PLEASE GO TO www.shirleywellnesscafe.com/petvacc.htm for even more information concerning vaccine issues.
+I have been a Maltese breeder for over 25 years.I am a breeder who believes it is vital for a client to be fully educated about vaccine concerns in order to make healthy and safe decisions concerning their new pet.My clients are aware of the dangers of yearly vaccines and have chosen veterinarians that have updated their protocol or who are willing to listen to their clients requests. click on each of the headings below some are videos and some will bring up written information

 Only a few years ago, it was considered mandatory to bring your dog to the vet every year for his shots.

 Times have changed.